sbailey-phys/DxPRT/README.md

 void Workspace::AddEM(ID3D12Device device, ID3D12GraphicsCommandList commandList,
 			const std::string& emFile, const std::string& hdrFile, int iEM);
 ```
 Adds an environment map to the workspace.
 Any number of environment maps can be added in any order.
 However, the total number of environment should not exceed that stated on creation of the workspace.
-A command list must be passed to record the relevant copy commands, and this should be executed before calling Initialize.
-This method, as well the AddPRT method be called upon from multiple threads.
+A command list must be passed to record the relevant copy commands, and this should be executed before calling Initialize().
+This method, as well the AddPRT() method be called upon from multiple threads.

 -	_IN_ device: the currently active device
 -	_IN_ commandList: the command list used to record